 Motor Ed: Nah babe, listen.
 If you focus the fold at the right distance from the car, it'll generate a field that will significantly reduce the real-world mass of the car allowing the jet engines to reach seriously gnarly speeds.

 - Stable Time Loop: Hog gets trapped in one after Motor Ed's roadster causes them to travel back in time to 1970, where he stays behind and becomes Wander, the old man he encountered at the beginning of the episode.
 Turns out he was being guided by himself.

 - There Are No Therapists: Averted, as Kim has been seeing one for several months.
 Not that she's very receptive to it, mind.

-- Younger than They Look: Happens to Bonnie against her will when DNAmy artificially ages her to about 70 years old, in order to use her as a test subject for a de-aging drug commissioned by Shego.
+- Younger than They Look: Shego, after Angela Lipsky stole her youth, and her powers in the last story.
+Also happens to Bonnie against her will when DNAmy artificially ages her to about 70 years old, in order to use her as a test subject for a de-aging drug commissioned by Shego.